Lewis-Stuart-11/3DGS-to-PC/README.md

 ### Speed
 There are several ways that rendering speed can be increased without substantially impacting the final quality of the point cloud:
 1) Set ```camera_skip_rate``` to a value where overlapping images are not rendered (e.g. we set camera_skip_rate = 4 for the mip dataset).
 Only do this if the camera poses are ordered in a linear trajectory around your scene and the camera poses overlap considerably.
+This can also have an impact in the point distribution quality
 2) Set ```colour_quality``` to a lower option.
 This value is used to determine what resolution to render images of the scene; a lower quality will result in a faster render time.

 If you are using the Python renderer, consider using the CUDA renderer instead, as it is much more efficient!